 I attended Campbell University and studied Biochemistry for undergrad, followed by medical school at Saint Louis University in Missouri.
 I started teaching Vacation Bible School when I was 13 and have continued teaching in many avenues, including swim lessons, CPR, and tutoring when I was in college.
 While I do my best to fit my style to the student and subject, I enjoy an interactive style with lots of questions and discussion the most.
 In my free time I enjoy sewing, knitting, and swing dancing.
 I love the outdoors, and go camping and hiking every chance I get.
 Running and yoga are my favorite ways to stay healthy.

-Campbell University - BS, Biochemistry
+Undergraduate Degree: Campbell University - Bachelor of Science, Biochemistry

-Saint Louis University-Main Campus - MD, Medicine
+Graduate Degree: Saint Louis University-Main Campus - Doctor of Medicine, Medicine